-Tip: The option above creates vertical bars.
-Switch the values between rows and columns to create horizontal bars.
+Tip: The option above creates horizontal bars.
+Switch the values between rows and columns to create vertical bars.

 Building a Basic Pie Chart

-Display geographic data in Tableau maps.
-This data visualization tool has several built-in mapping capabilities to let you design simple maps.
-You’ll need location data to use these tools.
+Tableau comes with several built-in mapping capabilities to let you design simple maps.
+You’ll need location data to use the tools.